 Chicago Cultural Alliance’s “Journey Chicago” Launching – 68th Annual Powwow Featured

 The Chicago Cultural Alliance is so proud to have announced our Journey Chicago festival!
-Journey Chicago is an innovative cultural festival that celebrates the unique cultural heritage that plays a vital […]
+Journey Chicago is an innovative cultural festival that celebrates the unique cultural heritage that plays a vital role in Chicago and its neighborhoods.
+The program will kick off September 8, followed by numerous in-person, virtual and hybrid cultural events in September and […]

 Poets criticize policing in American Indian Center reading

-Twelve poets read over 40 poems covering a wide range of topics — including barriers to mental health care, family stories and the cacophony of sounds made when frying chicken […]
+Twelve poets read over 40 poems covering a wide range of topics — including barriers to mental health care, family stories and the cacophony of sounds made when frying chicken — during The American Indian Center of Chicago’s Wednesday “Night of Poetry” event.
+Every month, local and national poets attend the event to read aloud recent […]

 Press Release: No More Stolen Sisters – Rally for MMIW Honoring Our Stolen Sisters

 In November of 2020, the life of another Indigenous sister was senselessly taken.
-Nangonhs Massey, described by loved ones as “a shining star”, was a young mother, a daughter and […]
+Nangonhs Massey, described by loved ones as “a shining star”, was a young mother, a daughter and beloved friend to many.
+In November of 2020, Nangonhs–who was just 21–was murdered by Kaden Gilbert, who is now facing 1st degree murder charges.
+The […]

 C.I.T.Y Wins Unity Youth Council

 Congratulations to our amazing youth!
 They WON the UNITY YOUTH COUNCIL OF THE YEAR AWARD, and Angelina is the new UNITY MIDWEST REPRESENTATIVE.
-Their dedication to their community and their […]
+Their dedication to their community and their personal growth in ways big and small have paid off.
+A huge Chi Miigwetch to all those that have supported them!
+We look forward to […]

 Should we instead rename Chicago’s Lake Shore Drive for a woman named Kitihawa?

 “To remind you, Du Sable is generally regarded as this area’s first non-native settler.
-Believed to have been of Haitian and French descent and handsome and well educated, he was […]
+Believed to have been of Haitian and French descent and handsome and well educated, he was here by the 1780s, establishing a trading post/home on the northern banks of the Chicago River near what is now the glistening Apple outlet.
+He […]

 American Indian Center prepares to move out of Uptown, marking end of era

-“For 50 years, the former Masonic temple near Ashland and Wilson avenues — which the center’s leadership sold to move into a new building in 2017 — has served as […]
+“For 50 years, the former Masonic temple near Ashland and Wilson avenues — which the center’s leadership sold to move into a new building in 2017 — has served as a nerve center for thousands of Native Americans, the oldest of whom can still remember their early struggles adjusting to their new lives in Chicago.” […]